de-nets/MoveToSignal/docs/Commands.md

     [Prepare] Prepare the import by extracting all conversations from telegramJson into separate files to review. (default) [Import] Imports the files from step [Prepare] into the Signal database.

---whatsappExports=
+--whatsAppExports=
-    Path to the WhatsApp export .txt file
+    Path to the WhatsApp export .txt files
 ```